WHAT TO DO WHEN FACING HOME FORECLOSURE

-So... the unimaginable has happened.
-For any of various reasons – including job loss, health issues, death, disability, divorce, or some other unexpected crisis – you just cannot make the mortgage payment.
-What should you do?
+So, the unimaginable has happened.
+For any of a variety of reasons – job loss, health issues, death, disability, divorce or some other unexpected crisis – you just cannot make your mortgage payment.

-According to the experts, the first thing you should do is call the lender to let them know what the problem is and what you can or can't do to correct it.
+According to the experts, the first thing you should do is call your lender to let them know what the problem is and what you can or can't do to correct it.
 Most foreclosure victims never make that call.
-And the result of wishing the problem away is a foregone conclusion in the real world.
-You will lose your home.
+And the result of simply wishing the problem away is a foregone conclusion: You will lose your home.

 Think about it.
-Typically, the lenders do not want your home.
+Typically, your lender does not want your home.
 They want your house payments.
 Foreclosure proceedings are court actions involving lawyer's fees.
 They cost lenders a lot of money (as much as $40,000 for one proceeding), so often it is in everyone's interest to agree on new terms that modify your current mortgage.

-If possible, try to circumvent the collection agency and go right to the mortgage company's "Loss Mitigation" department (it may be called the "Foreclosure Prevention" department) if the mortgage terms become unmanageable.
+If possible, try to circumvent the collection agency and go right to the mortgage company's Loss Mitigation Department or Foreclosure Prevention Department if your mortgage becomes unmanageable.
 Ask them to send a "work-out" packet to update your financial information, including income, expenses, and other debts.
-If you qualify, several options may be made available.
+If you qualify, you might have several options:

-- Mortgage Modification – The lender may extend the timing on the mortgage loan out over a new thirty-year period and/or reduce your monthly payment.
+- Mortgage Modification: The lender may extend the timing on the mortgage loan out over a new thirty-year period and/or reduce your monthly payment.

-- Pre-Foreclosure Sale – You may be permitted to sell the property for less than the mortgage balance.
+- Pre-Foreclosure Sale: You may be permitted to sell the property for less than the mortgage balance.
 This will damage your credit less than an actual foreclosure.

-- Deed-In-Lieu of Foreclosure – As a last resort, it may be best for you to give the house back to the lender.
+- Deed-In-Lieu of Foreclosure: As a last resort, it may be best for you to give the house back to the lender.
 This is better for your credit than an actual foreclosure.